schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 We can click on the "Math" tab and take from there some mathematical function, like the one in the code, and place it inside the wait block.
 One divided by five will give 0.25 and this is the way to wait for periods that include a decimal.

-**If you need to delete a block, just drag and drop it in the dustbin that will appear on the left. &lt;---- THIS ONE IN SOME OTHER SPOT**
+**Remember**: If you need to delete a block, just drag and drop it in the dustbin that will appear on the left.

 And this is what the code does: it sets the LEDs to red, then waits for 0.25'', then sets the LEDs to green, again waits for 0.25'', then sets the LEDs to blue, again waits for 0.25'', and this procedure repeats itself over and over again.